wumirose/hcc/README.md

 Task
 ------------------------------
-Which one of these classes best connects the subject and object solely based on the summary?
+For each entry, which one of the predicate options best connects the subject and object solely based on the summary?
 - Do not use any other external knowledge except what you can see or infer from the summary.
 - Make sure the subject and objects are mentioned in the abstract.
 If they are not, then None will be the best fit
+- Once you select an option, remeber to `submit classification` before moving on to the `next` entry